 Is This Process Right for Me?

 It is when both parties come to the table with roughly equal decision-making power.
 In cases where one spouse is responsible for all the important decisions, collaborative divorce may not be the best option.
 This is also true in cases where there are allegations of child or spousal abuse.
-An Albany lawyer can assess your situation and help you determine whether the collaborative approach would benefit you during your divorce.
+An Albany attorney can assess your situation and help you determine whether the collaborative approach would benefit you during your divorce.

 At The Colwell Law Group, LLC, Attorney Kevin Colwell has completed training in collaborative marriage dissolution and is licensed to take on these cases.
 Mr. Colwell knows how to advocate for your best interests throughout the process, while also respecting you and your spouse’s agreement to resolve things without contention, and by working together.

 We believe that when you are going through a divorce, you deserve a family law attorney who has the skills and experience to deliver the best outcome possible for your case.
 Experienced in divorce litigation and licensed in this type of divorce, our legal team is ready to represent you.

 If you have questions about collaborative divorce and want to learn more about the benefits and the process, please contact The Colwell Law Group, LLC today.
 Our talented Albany collaborative divorce lawyers can be reached by phone, or you can write us a message through our website.